mandoroserocket/slate/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-The Platform REST API lets you integrate with Rose Rocket applications using simple HTTP methods, in JSON formats, making this an ideal API for developing mobile applications or external clients.
+The Platform REST API lets you integrate with Rose Rocket applications using simple HTTP methods, in JSON formats, making this an ideal API for developing mobile applications or external clients. <br /><br /> <b>A sample implementation and quick synopsis can be found by clicking on <nobr><a href="/sample.html" target="_blank">this sample link</a>.</nobr></b>

 Base URLs: